Daphne Pollard, c 1920. Author’s Collection

 Pollard’s advertising-already picking out its most popular stars during its third tour of North America.
 The Calgary Herald, 3 January 1906 via Newspapers.com

-Following a short season in July – September 1904, testing and refining their repertoire for Queensland audiences, and then performing for 5 months in “the Far East,” the Pollard Lilliputians arrived in North America in March 1905.
-Their stops along the way included enthusiastic colonial audiences in Hong Kong and Shanghai.
-One surviving photo from this tour shows the performers and supervising adults sitting on the steps of the Badminton hotel in Vancouver.
+One surviving photo from this tour shows some of the performers and supervising adults sitting on the steps of the Badminton hotel in Vancouver.
 At the front, sitting slightly apart and wearing a large hat, is young Daphne, her poise and confidence unmistakable.
-Her 24 year old sister Maud, who accompanied her on this tour, sits at the left, among the women at the back.
-Also in the back row stand three decidedly naughty looking boys, Alf Goulding, Harry Fraser and Teddy McNamara – all of whom, like Daphne, would eventually find their way to Hollywood.
+Her 17 year old sister Ivy, an accomplished performer who also performed on this tour, stands on the left at the back.
+Also in the back row stand Alf Goulding and Harry Fraser – both of whom, like Daphne, would eventually find their way to Hollywood.

-Above: Daphne Pollard in Vancouver.
-Enlarged from a group photo via Vancouver As It Was: A Photo-Historical Journey
+Above: Ivy Trott (17) and Daphne Trott or Pollard (14) in Vancouver in 1905.
+Enlarged from a group photo via Vancouver As It Was: A Photo-Historical Journey and used with their kind permission.

 Program notes from performances in Montreal, Canada in 1905 reveal a typical Pollard’s schedule, which included six different popular musical comedies delivered across a week of performances – A Runaway Girl; The Belle of New York; A Gaiety Girl; The Geisha; HMS Pinafore and The Lady Slavey.
 It was no leisurely tour.
 Years later Daphne told a reporter;